Sectarian killing rattles fearful Egypt

-The army, which handed power to elected Sunni Islamists a year ago after decades of oppression, have warned Mohamed Mursi - and his liberal opponents - to end an increasingly violent deadlock or see troops back on the streets to impose order.
+The army, which handed power to elected Sunni Islamists a year ago after decades of oppression, warned Mohamed Mursi - and his liberal opponents - on Sunday to end an increasingly violent deadlock or see troops back on the streets to impose order.

 There was little sign of reconciliation, however.
-Liberals and Shi'ites accused Mursi, who announced he will address the nation on Wednesday evening, of fostering sectarian hatred by associating with radical Sunni preachers.
+Liberals and Shi'ites accused Mursi, who will make a speech to the nation on Wednesday evening, of fostering sectarian hatred by associating with radical Sunni preachers.

-As the army was speaking out on Sunday, a reminder of the fragility of the polarised new order that has emerged from the revolution of 2011, a mob in a Cairo suburb was raiding a house where Shi'ites were marking a religious festival, killing four and dragging bodies through the streets to cries of "Infidels!".
+As the defence chief issued his statement, a reminder of the fragility of the polarised new order that has emerged from the revolution of 2011, a mob in a Cairo suburb was raiding a house where Shi'ites were marking a religious festival, killing four and dragging bodies through the streets to cries of "Infidels!".

 Local people said police stood by and failed to intervene.